 If you've been eyeing those gorgeous tomatoes at the farmers market and wondering what it might take to transform them into jars of delicious red sauce, wonder no more.
-Here is everything you need to know to make a moderate-sized batch of tomato sauce for your pantry (or your freezer!), from picking the right tomatoes to packing the sauce into jars.
+Here is everything you need to know to make a moderate-sized batch of tomato sauce for your pantry (or freezer!), from picking the right tomatoes to packing the sauce into jars.

 Fifteen pounds of fresh tomatoes.
 One afternoon.
 Eight pints of sauce.
 It's go time.

-Making tomato sauce isn't very hard, but it's definitely labor intensive.
+Making tomato sauce isn't very hard, but it's definitely labor-intensive.
 Even the relatively small amount that we're making here — just enough for a few special mid-winter meals — will take you a solid afternoon of work from start to finish.
 If you want to make a larger batch, give yourself even more time for the project and think about recruiting some extra hands to help you out.

 Choosing Tomatoes for Sauce

-Any tomato that tastes good to you can be used to make tomato sauce.
-It's really that simple.
+Any tomato that tastes good to you can be used to make tomato sauce; it's really that simple.
 Romas and other paste tomatoes are often recommended for canning because they generally have more flesh with less juice and fewer seeds.
-However, they are smaller (which means more upfront prep work), and I often find that their flavor isn't as good as other tomatoes.
+However, they are smaller (which means more up-front prep work), and I often find that their flavor isn't as good as other tomatoes.
 I used Big Boy tomatoes — your basic summer slicing tomato — for the batch I made for this post and couldn't be happier.
 If you like what you start with, you'll like what you finish with.

 Making the Sauce

 This sauce is the most basic tomato sauce there is — just tomatoes and some lemon juice to bump up the acidity to safe levels for canning.
 You can add seasonings like garlic, onions, or herbs, but I like the fact that this is a neutral base for whatever recipe I want to make, from weeknight pizzas to a fancy lasagna.
-Just avoid using oil if you're planning to can your sauce as this can potentially be a source for botulism.
+Just avoid using oil if you're planning to can your sauce, as this can potentially be a source for botulism.

 Chunky or Pureed Sauce?

 To save ourselves a bit of work, I recommend chopping the tomatoes in a food processor or blender before cooking them.
-A few pulses will make a chunky sauce and longer processing will make a very smooth sauce.
+A few pulses will make a chunky sauce, and longer processing will make a very smooth sauce.
 Conversely, if you like a very chunky sauce, skip this step altogether and let the tomatoes break down naturally as they simmer.
-You can also chop the tomatoes by hand, run them through a food mill, or puree them with a stick blender after they've been cooking.
+You can also chop the tomatoes by hand, run them through a food mill, or purée them with a stick blender after they've been cooking.

 How Long to Cook the Sauce?